mary-python/mary-python.github.io/_pages/conferences.md

 ------

 * IEEE Internet of Things Journal, 2023
-* Competitive Advantage in the Digital Economy, 2023
+* International Conference on AI and the Digital Economy, 2023